arnadev/sow_1/README.md

+>SOW1 task

-deployed website (copy of terms page from scratch) - mobile friendly
+ Copy of terms page from scratch - responsive and neatly organized - text pulled from supabase

 https://sow-1.vercel.app/